-We try to escape this grim reality though, even if for a moment.
+We try to escape this reality though, even if for a moment.
 For some, this means watching your favourite sports team, or going on a date with that girl you’ve always liked.
-It means learning to play the guitar, or binging a new show on Netflix.
+It means learning to play the guitar, or bingeing a new show on Netflix.
 For far too many it means buying a whole bunch of useless things to try and fill the void in your life with stuff.

 Travelling is a great method by which a lot of us choose to escape, including myself.
 Not only are you mentally removed from the stress of life, but you are often literal oceans and continents away.
 Nothing beats exploring the ancient city streets of Rome, or wandering through medieval castles in the English countryside.
-Or seeing the lights of Tokyo gleaming down on you like Blade Runner, or laying on the white sandy beaches in the hot beating sun of Thailand.
+Seeing the lights of Tokyo gleaming down on you like Blade Runner, or laying on the white sandy beaches in the hot beating sun of Thailand.
 There is something wondrous and freeing about being in total control of what you do, where you go, and how you choose to schedule your day.

-The problem is that no matter how much we try to escape, or compensate for the discontent in our lives, the reminder of our harsh reality is always there lurking in the background.
+The problem is that no matter how much we try to escape, or compensate for the discontent in our lives, the reminder of our reality is always there lurking in the background.
 You still have to be back at work on Monday, you still have those bills to pay, and you still need to get the oil changed in the car.

 When you’re back in the mundane nine-to-five nature of life, you might find yourself daydreaming, longing, or yearning for those brief moments of escape, repeatedly playing them back like a movie in your head, wishing that you could live in them forever.